corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/key-concepts-time-windows.md

 ## Time in a distributed system

-A notary also act as the *timestamping authority*, verifying that a transaction occurred during a specific time-window before notarising it.
+The [notary cluster](../../../../../en/platform/corda/4.8/open-source/key-concepts-notaries.md) acts as the *timestamping authority*.
+It verifies that a transaction occurred during a specific time-window before notarizing it.

-For a time-window to be meaningful, its implications must be binding on the party requesting it.
-A party can obtain a time-window signature in order to prove that some event happened *before*, *on*, or *after* a particular point in time.
+A party obtains a time-window signature in order to prove a transaction happened *before*, *on*, or *after* a particular point in time.
-However, if the party is not also compelled to commit to the associated transaction, it has a choice of whether or not to reveal this fact until some point in the future.
-As a result, we need to ensure that the notary either has to also sign the transaction within some time tolerance, or perform timestamping *and* notarisation at the same time.
-The latter is the chosen behaviour for this model.
+As long as the party is not required to commit to the associated transaction, it can choose to reveal this fact at some point in the future.
+As a result the notary timestamps and notarizes at the same time.

-There will never be exact clock synchronisation between the party creating the transaction and the notary.
+Thus, the time at which the transaction is sent for notarization may be different to the transaction creation time.
+There will never be exact clock synchronization between the party creating the transaction and the notary for two reasons:
-This is not only due to issues of physics and network latency, but also because between inserting the command and getting the notary to sign there may be many other steps (e.g. sending the transaction to other parties involved in the trade, requesting human sign-off…).
-Thus the time at which the transaction is sent for notarisation may be quite different to the time at which the transaction was created.
+* Issues of physics and network latency
+* Between inserting the command and getting the notary to sign there may be many other steps, such as sending the transaction to other parties involved in the trade, or requesting human sign-off.

 ## Time-windows

-For this reason, times in transactions are specified as time *windows*, not absolute times.
-In a distributed system there can never be “true time”, only an approximation of it.
-Time windows can be open-ended (i.e. specify only one of “before” and “after”) or they can be fully bounded.
+Times in transactions are specified as time *windows*, not absolute times.
+Time-windows can be open-ended, and specify only “before” **or** “after”, or they can be fully bounded.

 {{< figure alt="time window" width=80% zoom="/en/images/time-window.gif" >}}

-In this way, we express the idea that the *true value* of the fact “the current time” is actually unknowable.
-Even when both a before and an after time are included, the transaction could have occurred at any point within that time-window.
+When both a before and an after time are included, the transaction could have occurred at any point within that time-window.

-By creating a range that can be either closed or open at one end, we allow all of the following situations to be
+By creating a range that can be either closed or open at one end, we allow all the following situations to be
 modelled:

-* A transaction occurring at some point after the given time (e.g. after a maturity event)
+* A transaction occurring at some point after the given time, such as after a maturity event.
-* A transaction occurring at any time before the given time (e.g. before a bankruptcy event)
+* A transaction occurring at any time before the given time, such as before a bankruptcy event.
-* A transaction occurring at some point roughly around the given time (e.g. on a specific day)
+* A transaction occurring at some point roughly around the given time, such as on a specific day.

-If a time window needs to be converted to an absolute time (e.g. for display purposes), there is a utility method to calculate the mid point.
+If a time-window needs to be converted to an absolute time, such for display purposes, there is a utility method to calculate the mid-point.

 {{< note >}}
-It is assumed that the time feed for a notary is GPS/NaviStar time as defined by the atomic clocks at the US Naval Observatory.
+It is assumed that the time feed for a notary is [GPS/NaviStar time as defined by the atomic clocks at the US Naval Observatory](https://www.usno.navy.mil/USNO/time/display-clocks/simpletime).
 This time feed is extremely accurate and available globally for free.

 {{< /note >}}